 - Genova Italian Restaurant is a great family-owned option your whole family can enjoy.
 The homemade garlic knot rolls are dreamy.

-- Sandcreek Nutrition and Railer Nutrition offer healthy shakes and energizing teas and coffee, plus snacks like protein bites.
+- Railer Nutrition offers healthy shakes and energizing teas and coffee, plus snacks like protein bites.

 What to Do in Newton